What are OSHA Regulations for Stacking Pallets?

 - Ensure that the pallets are durable enough to carry loads of any kind.
 Also, check the pallets for any damage before stacking the goods.

 - As per the OSHA regulations, do not stack products with sharp corners or edges in pallets in a manner such that they face main aisles and injure any person coming near them.

 - Securely tie the boxed items.
 You may use cross-ties or shrink plastic fiber for the purpose.

-- Ensure that the metal pallets are stored in clean place and have no protruding nails, holes, splinters, loose boards, among others.
+- Ensure that the metal pallets are stored in a clean place and have no protruding nails, holes, splinters, or loose boards, among others.

 - Pallets must be positioned in a stable manner to avoid collapse or sliding when stacking goods on it.